1. Revision History

 inside of an

-check if their code happens to rely on this property.
+check if their code happens to any more advanced properties.

 The name chosen here is the one that had the no clashes in both its reserved form